 Plantronics is a brand that's synonymous with quality headsets used in office environments.
 Office environments are synonymous with 40 hour work weeks and stuffy atmospheres.
 It's no surprise then that Plantronics would want to escape the office and take a long holiday, going on a Summer tour of major LAN parties with a refreshed lineup of gaming headsets.
 It was at their Quakecon showing that I snagged a GameCom 780 USB headset for review, and now a month later you get to see my in-depth thoughts on it.
 Read on to see how the the sound quality stacks up against the competition, and how the Dolby 7.1 surround fares in a whopping 39 compatibility tests across different game engines.

-Plantronics' GameCom 780 marks an incredible about-face from their past headset design.
+The GameCom 780 marks an incredible about-face from other Plantronics' wired headsets.
 While the previous GameCom 777 had the heft and inflexible bulk of a ginormous Chevy Tahoe SUV, the flashy and slimmed down 780 might as well be an economy-class Scion xB by comparison.
 The new design is still plenty boxy to give Plantronics an iconic look, but you no longer need to consult a physician about neck braces before wearing one.

 All of the excess plastic that made up the headband's arms is now gone, swapped out for a pair of tough wire-frame rails on which the earcups can glide for size adjustment.
 The cans still have limited mobility and are only able to pivot up and down by a few degrees when worn, but they now have the ability to swivel backwards to almost lay flat on a table or stuff away in a backpack.

 The unwieldy control pod has also been nixed, replaced by a convenient volume rocker and microphone switch on the back edge of the left earcup.
 Likewise, the front edge of the same earcup has a button for toggling Dolby surround that glows blue when activated.